en4ble1337/test/README.md

 vLLM offers several key advantages that make it a popular choice for deploying AI models:

-- **Faster Response Times**: Uses advanced memory management (PagedAttention) to serve requests 2-24x faster than traditional methods[web:1]
+- **Faster Response Times**: Uses advanced memory management (PagedAttention) to serve requests 2-24x faster than traditional methods
-- **More Concurrent Users**: Handles many users simultaneously without slowing down, increasing throughput by up to 24x[web:1]
+- **More Concurrent Users**: Handles many users simultaneously without slowing down, increasing throughput by up to 24x
-- **Easy to Use**: Compatible with OpenAI API format, so existing code works without changes[web:1]
+- **Easy to Use**: Compatible with OpenAI API format, so existing code works without changes
-- **Memory Efficient**: Smart memory management allows serving larger models or more users with the same hardware[web:1]
+- **Memory Efficient**: Smart memory management allows serving larger models or more users with the same hardware
-- **Production Ready**: Supports continuous batching, streaming responses, and enterprise features out of the box[web:1]
+- **Production Ready**: Supports continuous batching, streaming responses, and enterprise features out of the box

 ### vLLM vs llama.cpp: Which Should You Choose?